 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been around for much longer (launched in November 2005).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1300D is the clear winner of the match-up (11 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (11 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1300D vs Nikon D200